luisafialho/ecg_noise_detector/README.md

 ### Step 1 - First signal recorded

-In  the first step we've recorded data
+In the first step we've recorded data.

-This was the best signal extracted from bitalino.
+We used the best signal extracted from bitalino.

 ### Step 2 - Improved signal